 Pogba agent Raiola strongly hints at Man Utd exit with 'December is the month of dreams' remark

-Paul Pogba's agent Mino Raiola has strongly hinted that the midfielder is close to exiting Manchester United by declaring "December is the month of dreams".
+Paul Pogba's agent Mino Raiola has strongly hinted that the midfielder is close to leaving Manchester United by declaring "December is the month of dreams".

 Pogba is fast approaching the final six months of his contract at United, who are reportedly struggling to tie him down to fresh terms amid interest from a number of top European clubs.

-Raiola has often been outspoken when it comes to his client's future, and has once again stirred the rumour pot ahead of the January transfer window.
+Raiola has often been outspoken when it comes to the France international's future, and has once again stirred the rumour pot ahead of the January transfer window.

 Editors' Picks